APPENDICES

 ACADIA

-Surgeon Claude-Antoine, son of Claude Duplessis and Marie Derivie of St.-Jean de St.-Quentin, Noyons, Picardy, France, was born in France in c1710.
-He reached Acadia by September 1736, when he married Catherine, daughter of Pierre Lejeune and widow of Antoine Lanoue, at Grand-Pré, in the Minas Basin; she was 8 years older than him.
-In the 1740s, Claude-Antoine moved his family to Chignecto and were there in 1750 when Abbé Le Loutre's Indians burned the villages south of the Rivière Missaguash.
-Claude-Antoine and Catherine moved to Port-Lajoie on Île St.-Jean, today's Prince Edward Island, in the early 1750s probably to escape the chaos at Chignecto.
-In 1752, a French official counted the family at St.-Pierre-du-Nord on the island.
-Their children were Anastasie-Adélaïde, born at Grand-Pré in June 1737, Marie-Louise in April 1839, and Francois-Marin born probably at Chignecto in c1749.
+Claude-Antoine, son of Claude Duplessis and Marie Derivie, born at St.-Jean de St.-Quentin, Noyons, Picardie, France, in c1709, reached Acadia by September 1736, when he married Catherine, daughter of Pierre Lejeune dit Briard and Marie Thibodeau and widow of Antoine Lanoue, at Grand-Pré; Catherine was eight years older than her surgeon husband and a granddaughter of Pierre Thibodeau of Pré Ronde and Chepoudy.
+In the 1740s, Claude-Antoine moved his family to Chignecto, and they were there in 1750 when Canadian soldiers and Abbé Le Loutre's Mi'kmaq burned the villages east of Rivière Missaguash to drive the Acadians into French-controlled territory west of that stream.
+Soon after, Claude-Antoine and Catherine moved on to Île St.-Jean, today's Prince Edward Island, probably to escape the chaos at Chignecto.
+In August 1752, a French official counted the family at Havre-St.-Pierre on the north shore of the island.
+With them were three children: Anastasie-Adélaïde, born at Grand-Pré in June 1737; Marie-Louise in April 1739; and François-Marin probably at Chignecto in c1749.
+Also with them was orphan Louis Labauve, age 12, native of Acadia's Atlantic coast.

 LE GRAND DÉRANGEMENT